'Here, in the vanguard, beyond the borders of knowledge,

 Investigation projects include:-

-With major developments expected in particle physics and other disciplines Janus will continue to be actively engaged in encouraging new thoughts and ideas and will review or publish papers on related experiments where appropriate.
+With major developments expected in particle physics and other disciplines Janus will continue to be actively engaged in encouraging new thoughts, ideas and experiments where appropriate.